EmirTheGreatt/ProjectEuler/readme.md

 I used numpy a lot

-I assumed you are not an idiot so sometimes I skipped command lines
+I assumed you are not an idiot so sometimes I skipped the comment lines